-Do you know India has volcanoes and not one, total seven volcanoes?
-Well, there are volcanoes in India and two are in Haryana.
-Irony is that the tourism department of Haryana is poor.
+Do you know India has volcanoes and not one, a total of seven volcanoes?
+Well, there are volcanoes in India, and two are in Haryana.
+The irony is that the tourism department of Haryana is poor.
 Such sites are often neglected in Haryana.
-Be it the hill top fort of Madhogarh or the fort of Mahendergarh, all the historic places are just dying slow death.
+Be it the hilltop fort of Madhogarh or the fort of Mahendergarh, all the historic places are just dying a slow death.
 No restoration work is done for them.
-And one of such place is situated near my hometown.
+And one such place is situated near my hometown.
 Dhosi Hill, that’s the name of the place I am talking about.
 A place which is an extinct volcano and is million years old.
 And I didn’t even know about it.
 I got to know this just when I did some homework the day before I planned to visit there.
-Now this is an irony on my part as well and also on the government too that it doesn’t do anything in respect of such places.
-Dhosi Hill is a great historic and tourism place of Haryana.
-I have heard this name several times but never got to know such rich history of this place.
+Now, this is an irony on my part as well and also on the government too that it doesn’t do anything in respect of such places.
+Dhosi Hill is a great historic and tourism place in Haryana.
+I have heard this name several times but never got to know such a rich history of this place.
 Dhosi Hill is an ecosystem in itself and is neglected.
 I had a word with a caretaker at the temple at the hill, who told me that the money is allotted but never reaches here.
 Well, what is the story behind it, I tried to uncover it and searched for the facts this time when I made my first visit to Dhosi Hill Narnaul.

 Where is Dhosi Hill located & how to reach there?

 Dhosi village is 12 KM away from Narnaul.
 Narnaul is a location of all municipal corporation head offices of Mahendergarh district (Haryana).
-In order to reach here, first of all you need to need to reach Narnaul.
+In order to reach here, first of all, you need to reach Narnaul.
 If you are coming from Delhi, then you can take a train to Narnaul direct or you can reach Rewari and from Rewari, you can take a bus to Narnaul.
 After reaching Narnaul, you need to take autos to Dhosi.
-You will get autorikshas from Hero Honda chauk.
+You will get autorickshaws from Hero Honda chauk.
 It will take hardly twenty minutes to reach here.
 There are serpentine stairs made on the hill.
 As a part of my solo journey, I went to explore this place.
-I had a bag which had my camera, a power bank, facewash, chargers etc.
+I had a bag which had my camera, a power bank, facewash, chargers, etc.

 Some Interesting Facts about Dhosi Hill